General Inferential Limits Under Differential and Pufferfish Privacy: Pufferfish Privacy

 \section{Pufferfish Privacy}

-As the classic formulation of differential privacy, pure $\epsilon$-DP has inspired many variants, most of which closely resemble the original (for example by replacing $\dMult$ with some other divergence on $\Omega$, see Remark~\ref{remarkIndistinguishability}).
+As the classic formulation of differential privacy, pure $\epsilon$-DP has inspired many variants, most of which closely resemble the original (for example by replacing $\dMult$ with some other distorting function $\dist$, see Remark~\ref{remarkDPCredalSet}).
 In contrast, Pufferfish privacy \citep{kifer2014pufferfish} is conceptually distinct from $\epsilon$-DP in two ways.
-Firstly, while $\epsilon$-DP conceptualises privacy as indistinguishability between pairs of comparable datasets $x, x' \in \mathcal X$, Pufferfish reconceptualises privacy as indistinguishability between pairs of competing conjectures about the unobserved, confidential data $x$.
-Secondly -- and consequentially -- $\epsilon$-DP is concerned solely with the design of the data-release mechanism, while the object of Pufferfish's interest is the composition of the data-generating process and the data-release mechanism.
+Firstly, while $\epsilon$-DP conceptualises privacy as indistinguishability between pairs of comparable datasets $x, x' \in \mathcal X$ (Remark~\ref{remarkIndistinguishability}), Pufferfish reconceptualises privacy as indistinguishability between pairs of competing conjectures about the unobserved, confidential data $x$ (as we will see in Remark~\ref{remarkPuffIndistinguish}).
+Secondly -- and consequently -- $\epsilon$-DP is concerned solely with the design of the data-release mechanism, while the object of Pufferfish's interest is the composition of the data-generating process and the data-release mechanism.
 We call this composite function the \emph{data-provision procedure}: \begin{definition} Given a data-generating process $G(\theta, U_1)$ and a data-release mechanism $M(x, U_2)$, the \emph{data-provision procedure} $\DPP : \Theta \times [0,1]^2 \to \mathcal T$ is defined as

 where $U_1, U_2$ are independent and (without loss of generality) identically distributed $\Unif[0,1]$. \end{definition}